yelaD/my-slip-box/Reference notes/Meditations.md

 And the third thing is to avoid rashness and credulity.
 The mind that grasps this and steers straight ahead should be able to hold its own.

+56. Think of yourself as dead.
+You have lived your life.
+Now take what's left and live it properly.

+57. To love only what happens, what was destined.
+No greater harmony.

+58. In all that happens, keep before your eyes those who experienced it before you, and felt shock and outrage and resentment at it.
+And now where are they?
+Nowhere.
+Is that what you want to be like?
+Instead of avoiding all these distracting assaults--leaving the alarms and flight to others--and concentrating on what you can *do* with it all?
+Because you can use it, treat it as raw material.
+Just pay attention, and resolve to live up to your own expectations.
+In everything.
+And when faced with a choice, remember: our business is with things that really matter.

+59. Dig deep; the water--the goodness--is down there.
+And as long as you keep digging, it will keep bubbling up.

+60. What the body needs is stability.
+To be impervious to jolts in all it is and does.
+The cohesiveness and beauty that intelligence lends to the face--that's what the body needs.
+But it should come without effort.